netdata/netdata/libnetdata/log/log2journal.md

        RE2 regular expressions (like the ones usually used in Go applications), are usually valid PCRE2 patterns too.
        Regular expressions without named groups are ignored.

+The program accepts all parameters as both --option=value and --option value.

 The maximum line length accepted is 1048576 characters.
 The maximum number of fields in the PCRE2 pattern is 1024.